steve-z-wang/steve-z-wang/README.md

 Hi, welcome to my GitHub Page.
-This is Steve, currently ECE M.Eng. student at Cornell University.
+This is Steve, currently an ECE M.Eng. student at Cornell University.